Otway Eco Tours offer fully guided tours in the Great Otway National Park

 We meet at Forrest Brewing Company, 26 Grant Street, Forrest.

 Lake Elizabeth is a 10 minute drive on a gravel road from the town of Forrest.
 The road is suitable for all vehicles except large buses and caravans.
-From the Lake Elizabeth carpark there’s a 1km walk to the lake, which includes an uphill section.
+From the Lake Elizabeth carpark there is a 1km walk to the lake, which includes an uphill section.

 Do you offer a pickup service?